 “My classroom is for open ideas and open hearts.
 Everyone is welcome in my classroom and all thoughts and viewpoints are accepted.”

-Mr. Atkins & Mr. Brumfield – Homeroom Students in Middle School switch classes throughout the day.
-Mr. Atkins and Mrs. Gladsden teach language arts; Mr. Brumfield teaches social studies; Ms. Hayden teaches science; Mr. Perri teaches math; and Ms. Perkins teaches religion.
+Ms. Gillis & Mr. Brumfield – Homeroom.
+Students in Middle School switch classes throughout the day.
+Ms. Gillis & Ms. Haydon teach language arts and literature; Mr. Brumfield teaches social studies; Ms. Bale teaches science; Mr. Richardson teaches math; and Ms. Perkins teaches religion.

 GOALS & EXPECTATIONS